-Energy efficiency usually addresses what’s inside buildings, from LED to insulation and completely neglects equipment that sits outside and silently guzzle energy.
+Energy efficiency usually addresses what’s inside buildings, from LED to insulation and completely neglects equipment that sits outside and silently guzzles energy.
 Distribution transformers are a great example.
-Ultra-Low Loss Transformers offered by Wilson Power Solutions, a Leeds-based transformer manufacturer, create a new venue for energy efficiency; it helps avoid 18.5GWh and 5.2 tons of carbon annually through reducing energy wastage.
+Ultra-Low Loss Transformers offered by Wilson Power Solutions, a Leeds-based transformer manufacturer, create a new venue for energy efficiency; it helps avoid 18.5GWh and 5.2 tons of carbon annually by reducing energy wastage.

 Electrification of Transport

 33% of the country’s CO2 emissions in 2018 came from transport, the biggest polluting sector.
 The government’s Road to Zero will help reduce its carbon footprint drastically.